Census Dots

 Native American/Other

-Of the 675 places in Georgia, New England is the 453rd most populous.
+New England is ranked the 528th most populous place in Georgia, out of 675 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New England was ranked the 453rd most populous place in the 2020 Census.

 New England's White Population